 Radiation therapy uses x-rays to kill cancer cells and stop the cancer growing.
-Radiation therapy may be used with chemotherapy.
+It is used with or without androgen deprivation therapy.
+It is used if you have early prostate cancer, or the cancer hasn't spread.
+For some men radiation therapy may be used following surgery.